beboperator/SchoolsUnited/content/content.md

 # Content

 This document contains content (mostly HTML) used in the Blackbaud onMessage-based *Schools United* site.
+If you're looking for images or other stuff and not code snippets like you see below, they're probably in the folder called `Assets`.

 ## Master Layout(s)